 Understanding the End of a Workers' Compensation Claim in Qld

-The Workers Compensation and Rehabilitation Act 2003 (Qld) defines the conditions when a claim may conclude.
-This includes when a worker’s incapacity ends, when weekly payments extend for 5 years, or when compensation reaches its maximum.
+The Workers Compensation and Rehabilitation Act 2003 (Qld) defines the conditions when a claim may conclude, including when a worker’s incapacity ends, when weekly payments extend for 5 years, or when compensation reaches its maximum.

 WorkCover or a self-insurer may arrange for a worker to be assessed for a degree of permanent impairment.
 If an assessment is not arranged by the insurer, a worker can request for it to be organised and the insurer will book an appointment with an external medical officer (an independent health care professional) or will refer the worker to the Medical Assessment Tribunal.